AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

 - **Site speed and load testing**: Adobe Commerce can be resource-intensive, so regular performance monitoring is crucial.

-    - **Tools to use**: All Adobe Commerce projects on cloud infrastructure include access to New Relic, which aids in monitoring performance and investigating events within the Commerce application and cloud infrastructure.
-Additional tools that can be utilized include Google PageSpeed Insights and GTMetrix.
+    - **Tools to use**: All Adobe Commerce on cloud infrastructure projects include access to New Relic, which aids in monitoring performance and investigating events within the Commerce application and cloud infrastructure.
+Additional tools include Google PageSpeed Insights and GTMetrix.

     - **What to monitor**: Here are the main items to monitor for Adobe Commerce on cloud infrastructure: